patelkvraj/responsive-website/README.md

 This project was built following the course:

-- "Creating a Responsive Web Design" by Chris Converse
+- "Creating a Responsive Web Design" by Chris Converse on LinkedIn Learning

 A big thank you to the instructor and LinkedIn Learning for providing such a valuable resource to kickstart my web development journey!